technikks/codeRefactor/README.md

 * Structure HTML elements in a way that they follow a logical structure indpendent of styling and positioning.

-* Added alt attributes to image elements
+* Added alt attributes to image elements.

-* Reordered heading attributes so they follow the below sequential order:
+* Organized heading attributes so they follow the below sequential order:
     * Meta charset
     * Link stylesheet
     * Title

-* Rewrite title so that it is a concise and descriptive title
+* Rewrite title so that it is a concise and descriptive title.